MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 The following disadvantages are recognized:

 - Once the map is stored in the registry, a system reboot is required to activate it.
 - The mappings stored in the registry work at system level and apply to all users.
-These mappings cannot be set to work differently depending on the current user.
+These mappings can't be set to work differently depending on the current user.
 - The current implementation restricts the functionality of the map such that mappings always apply to all keyboards connected to the system.
-It is not currently possible to create a map on a per-keyboard basis.
+It isn't currently possible to create a map on a per-keyboard basis.

 ## Query a mouse device